Meals and snacks around the world

 My friends Ajai and Madhu Saxena, eating lunch at a roadside restaurant, Haryana.
 (Photo copyright © by Kaj Halberg)

-Here, Madhu and Ajai are about to eat lunch under a huge tarpaulin, Sarchu, Ladakh.
+Here, Madhu and Ajai are about to eat lunch beneath a huge tarpaulin, Sarchu, Ladakh.
 (Photo copyright © by Kaj Halberg)

 Puri is a type of deep-fried bread, made from unleavened wheat dough.
 These men in Srinagar, Kashmir, are making huge puris.
 (Photos copyright © by Kaj Halberg)